databrickslabs/dbx/docs/guides/python/python_quickstart.md

 ```

 With the example above we're now able to run the unit tests and see how good our code is covered.

+## :fontawesome-solid-flask-vial: Running integration tests

+To run integration tests on the Databricks clusters, take a look at the `tests/integration` section.

 ## :material-file-code: Deployment configuration